 Cooling: You need to let the cookies cool on the baking sheet for a full 10 to 15 minutes.
 This time is critical for your cookies to become stable enough to remove from the pan without breaking.

 Variations: The base of this recipe is just really good peppermint-flavored sugar cookie dough.
-So there’s lots that you can do with it.
+So there are lots that you can do with it.
 Sometimes I will make wreaths by coloring some of the dough green.
-That works really well with the peppermint flavor, and can be a fun variation to do with your family.
+That works really well with the peppermint flavor and can be a fun variation to do with your family.

 Almond extract can be a good substitute if you want to try a new flavor… or if you’re serving someone who doesn’t like peppermint.
 My family has always used peppermint and vanilla to flavor the sugar cookies, and I really do think that’s the best flavor for these cookies.
 But lots of people like the almond extract too!
 If you want to try that, replace the peppermint extract with ½ teaspoon of almond extract.

 Originally Published on Spend with Pennies